JoseRoca/AfxNova/docs/File Management /File Procedures.md

 When provided with a relative URL and its base, returns a URL in canonical form.

 ```
-FUNCTION AfxUrlCombine (BYREF wszBase AS WSTRING, BYREF wszRelative AS WSTRING, BYVAL dwFlags AS DWORD) AS CWSTR
+FUNCTION AfxUrlCombine (BYREF wszBase AS WSTRING, BYREF wszRelative AS WSTRING, BYVAL dwFlags AS DWORD) AS DWSTRING
 ```

 | Parameter  | Description |